Edinburgh score eight tries as they hammer Pau

 Thomas Carol got a late consolation try for the French side.

-Mike Blair's side top Pool C but will have to wait until after Saturday night's Pool A game between Tiulon and Biarritz to find out their opponents in next weekend's first knockout round.
+Mike Blair's side top Pool C but will have to wait until after Saturday night's Pool A game between Toulon and Biarritz to find out their opponents in next weekend's first knockout round.

 Edinburgh head coach Mike Blair: "Really pleased.
 We talked about being a physical side and taking the game to Pau.
 I felt we did that and kept our foot on their throat.